2006 Challenge Bibendum June 10, 2006, Mortefontaine, France

 reporter: Mark Stretch Batchelor

-Estelle, Elegance The Elegance 26″ frame “E-bike” and “Pedelec” model offers both pedal assisted and twist grip (throttle) which function independently.
-Speeds are 22 kph/13.7 mph for pedal assist and 25 kph/15.5 mph for moped-like twist grip throttle assist.
-Like the Sachs-bike, a 7 speed Shimano gearshift with a front hub engine and either a Nickel Cadmium (NiCd) 36 V / 5 Ah or a Nickel Metal Hydride (NiMH) 36 V / 8 Ah battery.
-Charging time 2 hours for the NiCd or 4 hours for the NiMH.
+Like the Sachs-bike, a seven-speed Shimano gearshift with a front hub engine and either a Nickel Cadmium (NiCd) 36 V / 5 Ah or a Nickel Metal Hydride (NiMH) 36 V / 8 Ah battery.
+They are charging time 2 hours for the NiCd or 4 hours for the NiMH.

 Edouard will always be missed, but what he did for the future of sustainable mobility will never be forgotten.